Logic games: Method

-To solve the game quickly and efficiently, test-takers usually draw a master diagram at the bottom of the page.
-The rules and key inferences are written down in short symbols next to the diagram, and, where possible, marked on the diagram itself.
-A smaller diagram can also be drawn next to a specific question if that question poses any additional rules.
-On some games, it is helpful to create separate diagrams of all the possibilities and then use that to tackle the questions.
+To solve games quickly and efficiently, test-takers usually drew a master diagram at the bottom of the page.
+The rules and key inferences were written down in short symbols next to the diagram, and, where possible, marked on the diagram itself.
+A smaller diagram could also be drawn next to a specific question if that question posed any additional rules.
+On some games, it was helpful to create separate diagrams of all the possibilities and then use that to tackle questions.